All Episodes

 And that's where we found Bernadine Dorn and Bill Ayers and the Reverend Jeremiah Wright and Acorn and Alinsky and Frank Marshall Davis.

-And I feel and the media just ignored it and gave him a pass straight to the presidency.
+And I feel, and the media just ignored it and gave him a pass straight to the presidency.

 I feel similarly now that the media has an agenda, and this time it's to destroy Donald Trump.

-You can't ignore the steel dossier, And now that it's creeping closer towards President Obama, what would be the best way to get to the truth?
+And now that it's creeping closer towards President Obama, what would be the best way to get to the truth?

-Well, I feel as though you're right that the media has admitted that its goal is to try to destroy President Trump under the idea that they believe he's a uniquely dangerous person, whether you know a predator of women or horribly racist or whatever it may be.
+Well, I feel as though you're right that the media has admitted that its goal is to try to destroy President Trump under the idea that they believe he's a uniquely dangerous person, whether a predator of women or horribly racist or whatever it may be.

-So they've they've lifted themselves or we have lifted ourselves from our normal ethical requirements that we operate under to try to be neutral and fair and use certain kinds of sources.
+So they've lifted themselves or we have lifted ourselves from our normal ethical requirements that we operate under to try to be neutral and fair and use certain kinds of sources.

 And in doing so, we've become vested in our theories.